 A percentage of the total support obligation is assigned to each parent based on that parent’s income percentage.
 For example, if parent A earns $60,000 per year and parent B earns $40,000 per year, parent A would be responsible for 60% of the support amount (60,000 divided by 100,000) and parent B for 40% of the support amount (40,000 divided by 100,000).

 Multiple steps are required to obtain an accurate child support figure, and the guidelines are fairly complex and difficult to read.
 A much easier way to obtain a rough estimate of the amount one parent may have to pay the other is to use the D.C. automatic child support calculator.
 If you have questions about the guidelines, how to use the calculator, or how accurate the estimate might be in your particular case, you should contact an attorney for help.

-The District of Columbia Child Support Services Division (CSSD) is responsible for helping parents obtain and enforce child support orders, including locating absent parents and establishing paternity, if necessary.
+The District of Columbia Child Support Services Division (CSSD) is responsible for helping parents obtain and enforce child support orders, including establishing paternity, if necessary.
 More information about these services is available on the CSSD website.